soda-cdm/documentation/kahu/plugin_based_data_protection_framework.md

 The framework provides a plugin approach to integrated Volume/BackupLocation driver in runtime itself.

 Currently, Volume/BackupLocation drivers are deployed either as “Deployment” or “Statefulset”.
-The solution works perfectly if the drive uses APIs to connect with respective servers.
+The solution works perfectly if the drive uses APIs to connect with respective volume/backuploction servers.
-The approach has limitations
+But at same time the approach has limitations
 - If backup/restore drivers are data movers (like Restic).
 - If volumes are topologically distributed
 - Kubernetes does not support hot mount functionality, So if any Volume backup driver needs “Volume” mount for backup/restore.
 Current approach will be failure Data protection is a scheduled operation.
   So running a driver process and waiting for a backup/restore request to process is a waste of memory and CPU cycles.

-The document proposes an alternative approach to accept volume backup driver and backup location driver as Pod template and schedule a Kubernetes job to process backup/restore request
+The document proposes an alternative approach to accept volume backup driver and backup location driver as plugin and schedule a Kubernetes pod to process backup/restore request

+The plugin approach also brings in advantages in scenario like:
+- Custom command execution before/after backup/restore
+- Resolve dependencies of CRD resources

 ## Goals
-- Define a CRD to accept plugins (Volume driver plugin, Backuplocation plugin)
+- Define a CRD to accept plugins
 - Manage lifecycle of plugins
 - Support topology for plugins
 - Maintain backward compatibility

 ## Non-Goals
 NA

 ## Assumptions and Constraints
 - The proposal only consider data protection for Containerized Application
 - Only accounts Kubernetes as Container orchestration platform
-- The solution are based on “Job” resource supported in Kubernetes

 ## Requirement Analysis
 - Support generic Plugin for Backup location driver, Volume backup drivers and Custom execution hooks.